Zhengyuelab/SAFEMCN/README.md

 * predict_end_size: Target sample size for extrapolation.
 * run_ar1: Logical; if TRUE, performs lag-1 Autoregressive (AR1) analysis to calculate the AR1 coefficient at each sample size, serving as an indicator of network stability.
 * ar1_input_file: The input file for AR1 analysis, containing network topological parameters (e.g., node number, edge number, or density) calculated across the sample-size gradient.
 * ar1_windows: Defines the sliding window sizes (e.g., 10 and 15) for calculating rolling statistics like standard deviation or autocorrelation in the AR1 stability analysis.

+### **2.Case Studies**